ChaosNuggets/Farthest-Distance-From-Indiana-Police-Stations/README.md

 Police station locations source: https://koordinates.com/layer/108466-indiana-police-stations/data/

 I used the Geocode google sheets plugin to convert the addresses to earth coordinates.
 Link to the plugin: https://workspace.google.com/marketplace/app/geocode_by_awesome_table/904124517349

+I used Aayush Chaturvedi's code for calculating the distance between two points on Earth. https://www.geeksforgeeks.org/program-distance-two-points-earth/